District & Council Events

 Camporall is Chain Bridge’s largest event with an average of 1,700+ adult volunteers and Cub Scouts participating in FUN activities at Camp Snyder.
 The idea behind this event is to provide a variety of age-appropriate shooting sports, STEM activities, crafts, and games for our Cub Scouts.
 Training for Cub Scout adult volunteers are also offered throughout the day for anyone looking to receive additional or position specific training.

-Date and Location: September 26-27 at Camp William B. Snyder
+Date and Location: TBD at Camp William B. Snyder

 Theme: Ninja Adventures!